You Gave Me a Mountain: Other versions

 Robbins recorded a version of his song, and although it wasn't released as a single, it is included on his 1969 album It's a Sin as well as some of his "greatest hits" compilation albums.
 Country music singer Johnny Bush also recorded a version of this song in 1969, and his version reached #7 on the Billboard Hot Country Singles chart that year.
 Also recording this song was Elvis Presley, who performed the song at his 1973 Honolulu concert Aloha from Hawaii being included on the subsequent live album Aloha from Hawaii: Via Satellite.
 Presley's version was included in many of his other releases throughout the 1970s.

-Other artists who have recorded versions of "You Gave Me a Mountain" or performed it live include Elvis Presley, Brendan Bowyer, Don McLean, Eddy Arnold, Ray Price, Jerry Vale, Margie Singleton, Gene Watson, Jim Nabors, Dean Martin and Christer Sjögren.
+Other artists who have recorded versions of "You Gave Me a Mountain" or performed it live include Brendan Bowyer, Don McLean, Eddy Arnold, Ray Price, Jerry Vale, Margie Singleton, Gene Watson, Jim Nabors, Dean Martin and Christer Sjögren.